-Q: Is it possible for a shareholder to become a company designee to redeem and exercise any unused warrants?
+Q: Is it possible for a shareholder to become a company designee to redeem and exercise any unexercised warrants?

 A: Yes.
-In accordance with the Section 1145 US Code order with associated SEC “No Comment” letter, Mentor Capital management has a fiduciary duty to allow for and facilitate alternative designees to redeem warrants in the case they are not exercised by the original holder.
-Shareholders interested in being back-up designees should contact the company for that possible arrangement.
+In accordance with the 11 U.S.C. § 1145 order with the associated SEC “No Comment” letter, Mentor Capital management has a fiduciary duty to allow for and facilitate alternative designees to redeem warrants in the case they are not exercised by the original holder.
+Shareholders interested in being backup designees should contact the company for that possible arrangement.
 Many long-time shareholders are aware of the warrant processes.
-If you are uncertain of the warrant, designee and redemption process you should call management to not miss a significant economic event.
+If you are uncertain of the warrant, designee, and redemption process you should call management to not miss a significant economic event.
 If you are a shareholder who does not have warrants, you should absolutely contact management at (760) 788 – 4700 to receive a full explanation.